-- Apply basic principles from the biological and behavioral sciences and nursing theory to determine nursing actions for individuals and their families in a variety of health care setting. - Participate as a member of a nursing team assigned to complete patient assessments, including planning, implementation, and evaluation of nursing care to assist clients of all ages to meet their functional needs. - Safely implement psychomotor skills within the LPN scope of practice. - Use effective communication skills with clients, family members, and health team members. - Provide health education for individuals, families, and peers.
+- Apply basic principles from the biological and behavioral sciences and nursing theory to determine nursing actions for individuals and their families in a variety of health care settings. - •Participate as a mid-level member of a nursing team assigned to complete patient assessments, including planning, implementation, and evaluation of nursing care to assist clients of all ages to meet their functional needs. - •Safely implement evidence-based psychomotor skills within the LPN scope of practice. - •Use effective communication skills with clients, family members, and health team members.

-- Demonstrate concern for sociocultural and spiritual values when interacting with clients and health team members in a variety of settings. - Display responsibility and accountability for his/her nursing care utilizing ethical and legal principles within their scope of practice. - Select appropriate goals for continued self-growth and vocational mobility to achieve his/her full potential. - Provide service to classmates, clients, families, community, and health team members.
+- •Provide health education for individuals, families, and peers within the LPN scope of practice. - •Demonstrate concern for sociocultural and spiritual values when interacting with clients and health team members in a variety of settings. - •Display responsibility and accountability for his/her nursing care utilizing ethical and legal principles within the LPN scope of practice. - •Select appropriate goals for continued selfgrowth and vocational mobility to achieve his/her full potential. - •Provide service to classmates, clients, families, community, and health team members.